FOOD BOXES FOR SENIORS

 Step 1: See If You're Eligible

-To be eligible for CSFP/NAPS, you must be age 60 or older, a Minnesota resident, and have a monthly income that's 130% or greater of the federal poverty level.
+To be eligible for CSFP/NAPS, you must be age 60 or older, a Minnesota resident, and have a monthly income that's 130% or less of the federal poverty level.
 U.S. citizenship is not required.

 |Household Size||Gross Monthly Income|